sr-murthy/continuedfractions/docs/sources/rational-points.rst

    ...
    TypeError: Addition is defined only between two `RationalPoint` instances.

-This is because, as described in the next section, :py:class:`~continuedfractions.rational_points.RationalPoint` implements a custom :py:meth:`~continuedfractions.rational_points.RationalPoint.__add__` method to implement the natural component-wise addition of rational points which makes them an (additive) Abelian group.
+This is because :py:class:`~continuedfractions.rational_points.RationalPoint` implements a custom :py:meth:`~continuedfractions.rational_points.RationalPoint.__add__` method to implement the natural component-wise addition of rational points which makes them an (additive) Abelian group.

 .. _rational-points.rational-ops: